jamesstonehill/database-server-tech-test/README.md

 ### Running the project locally

 run `ruby server.rb` from the command line in the root directory of this project.
-You can also run the program by running `rackup` as rack has been configured to run on port 4000 for this project.
+You can also run the program by running `rackup` as rack has also been configured to run on port 4000 for this project.

 #### Notes on the Ruby version
 The Ruby version specified in the Gemfile is 2.3.0 as this is the latest version widely used currently, but you can change which Ruby version you want to use by editing this version specifier and switching your Ruby version with RVM.

 ## Testing

 Considering the lack of 'conventional' coding features (like complex logic or DOM objects), I decided not to use any headless browsers or fully-fledged testing frameworks (like RSpec).
-Instead I made use of Rack's [testing module](http://www.rubydoc.info/github/brynary/rack-test/Rack/Test/Methods), which obviously ships with Sinatra so it keeps the project's dependencies very light.
+Instead I made use of Rack's [testing module](http://www.rubydoc.info/github/brynary/rack-test/Rack/Test/Methods), which obviously ships with Sinatra so it keeps the project's dependencies very light and Ruby's testing unit.

 ### Running the tests yourself